 In this video, we provide some qualifying questions for sales.

-One thing we do to try to make it easier to figure out what qualifying questions to ask is to break them down into four categories.
+One way we try to make it easier to determine what qualifying questions to ask is to break them down into four categories.

 Need to Purchase

-One thing to try to identify when talking with a prospect is whether they “need” what you sell or if they “want” it.
+When talking with a prospect, one thing to try to identify is whether they “need” what you sell or “want” it.
 The difference between the two is that when they need what you sell, there is a significant difference between them having it and not having it.
 When it is more of a want, they certainly could enjoy and use what you sell, but there might not be a huge difference between having it and not.

 Here are some qualifying questions for sales that you can ask to determine if their interest is more of a need or want.